suriyun-production/unity-line-login/README.md

 Now it's support just Android, for iOS coming soon...

+## Support features

+* Login/Logout
+* Get Profile
+Seem like another feature have to implement at backend side

 ## How to build Unity project

 I've prepared the example project, The folder `/UnityLinePluginProject`